-As of June 30, 2015 the Public Employees' Retirement System's actuarial accrued liabilities are funded at 78.3 percent and the Teachers' System's actuarial accrued liabilities funded at 83.3 percent.
+As of June 30, 2016 the Public Employees' Retirement System's actuarial accrued liabilities are funded at 77.1 percent and the Teachers' System's actuarial accrued liabilities funded at 82.8 percent.
 It is important to note that these funding levels include accrued benefit costs otherwise known as Other Post Employment Benefits (OPEB).

-C. Credit Ratings of State
+C. Credit Ratings of the State of Alaska

 The State of Alaska's general obligation bond rating was re-established in 2003 with the issuance of the 2003 Series A and B bonds.
 The State received AA ratings from the three national bond credit rating agencies.
 On March 27, 2008 Standard & Poor's increased their credit rating on the State to AA+ with a stable outlook.
 March 25, 2010 Fitch Investors Service upgraded the State to AA+.
 On November 22, 2010 Moody's upgraded the State to Aaa.
 On January 5, 2012 Standard & Poor's upgraded the State to AAA.
 On January 7, 2013 Fitch upgraded the State to AAA.
 Moody's and Standard & Poor's revised the outlook for the State to negative in December 2014, and August 2015 respectively, while affirming the State's Aaa/AAA rating.
-On January 5, 2016, Standard and Poor's Ratings Services downgraded the State's credit rating to AA+.
+Since this peak in credit strength the State's general obligation bond rating has been downgraded seven times, beginning with the January 5, 2016 downgrade by Standard & Poor's to AA+, the February 29, 2016 downgrade by Moody's Investors Service to Aa1, the June 14, 2016 downgrade by Fitch Ratings to AA+, the July 25, 2016 downgrade by Moody's Investors Service to Aa2, the July 13, 2017 downgrade by Moody's Investors Service to Aa3, the July 18, 2017 downgrade by Standard & Poor's to AA, and the November 2, 2017 downgrade by Fitch Ratings to AA.
+On November 2nd and December 1st of 2017, Fitch Ratings and Moody's Investors Service, respectively, revised their outlook on the State to stable from negative.
+Standard & Poor's continues to place a negative outlook on the State of Alaska's credit rating, indicating a probability of additional negative rating action in the future.